ZONESTAR3D/Upgrade-kit-guide/WiFi/WiFi_User_Guide.md

 ![](AP4.jpg)
 4. You can control the 3d printer by ESP3D console page.
 For details, please refer to [ESP3D WebUI](https://github.com/luc-github/ESP3D-WEBUI)

 ## Switch to Client Station Mode from AP Mode
-In the AP mode, your computer (mobile) is directly connected to the hotspot of the WiFi of the 3D printer, so you cannot access the Internet through WiFi.
-If you have a wireless router and use WiFi to access the Internet, you need to switch to Client Station mode.
+In the AP mode, your computer (mobile) is directly connected to the hotspot of the 3D printer, so you cannot access the internet through WiFi.
+If you have a wireless router and use WiFi to access the internet, you can switch to Client Station mode.
 1. Refer to the following picture to set on **ESP3D console page**.
 ![](AP2CP.jpg)
 **Station SSID      :**  the SSID of your WiFi hotspot.